MaaSTaaR/539kernel-book/Chapter 4: The Progenitor of 539kernel.md

 The second change of the routine is the value that we set to the register `cl`, for BIOS's `10,03` the value of this register is the sector number that we would like to load.
 Now, this value depends on `curr_sector_to_load` which starts with `2` and increases by `1` after each sector being loaded.
 The last `4` lines before `ret` ensures that the value of `curr_sector_to_load` is increased to load the next sector from disk in the next iteration of the routine, the value of `number_of_sectors_to_load` is decreased by `1` after loading each sector and finally the new value of `number_of_sectors_to_load` is compared with `0`, when it is the case then the routine `load_kernel_from_disk` will return, otherwise, the routine will be called again with the new values for both `curr_sector_to_load`, `number_of_sectors_to_load` to load a new sector and so on.

 ### Writing the Starter
 The starter is the first part of 539kernel which runs after the bootloader which means that the starter runs in 16-bit real-mode environment, exactly same as the bootloader, and due to that we are going to write the starter by using assembly language instead of C. The main job of the starter is to prepare the environment for the main kernel to run in.
 To prepare the proper environment for the main kernel the starter switches the current operating mode from the real-mode to protected-mode which, as we have said earlier, gives us the chance to run 32-bit code.
-Before switching to protected-mode, the starter is going to initialize and load the GDT table and the interrupts via IDT table, furthermore, to be able to use the video memory correctly in protected-mode a proper video mode should be set ^[We are going to discuss the matter of video in more details later in this chapter <!-- [REF] -->].
+Before switching to protected-mode, the starter is going to initialize and load the GDT table and setting the interrupts up, furthermore, to be able to use the video memory correctly in protected-mode a proper video mode should be set ^[We are going to discuss the matter of video in more details later in this chapter <!-- [REF] -->].
 Finally, the starter will be able to switch to protected-mode and gives the control to the main kernel.
 Let's start with the prologue of the starter's code which reflects the steps that we have just described.

 ```{.asm}
 bits 16